anjar/mocky/README.md

 # Mocky

 Mocky is a simple API mocking website built with a vibe-coded workflow using Google Jules and Claude Code.
-The design direction was created with Google Stitch, and the project is hosted on Vercel and powered by Supabase.
+The design direction was created with Google Stitch, and the project demo is hosted on Vercel and powered by Supabase.

 ## What this project is for